 The first, TheMiss VarwellsThrowleigh was performed in the Village Hall in March 2017.
 This production was based on a book written in 1938 by Emmie Varwell, Throwleigh, the story of a Dartmoor village.
 The Archive had a reprint made of this book, and a DVD recording of the production, also currently for sale.

-The second production,Colonel Heath’s Hut, will pick up the story of the village in the immediate post-war years and is planned for March 2018.
+The second production,Colonel Heath’s Hut, picked up the story of the village in the immediate post-war years and took place in March 2018.

 People have lived, worked in Throwleigh for thousands of years.
 The earliest visible remains of past inhabitants are the Bronze Age hut circles just above the village at Shilstone Tor.